 Go old-school this Christmas with mini chalkboard ornaments.
 Start by coating unfinished wooden discs in red paint, then let your creativity wander with fun and festive chalk designs.
 Think snowflakes, doves -- even a vintage Santa face!

 Delicate stars make perfect tree or window adornments -- and you don't even need a pattern!
 To make, cut simple shapes from felted wool and embellish with embroidery floss, pearl beads, and crystal accents.
 To add visual variety to your display, change the size of star and type of accents.

-Old-fashioned silhouettes are popular once again.
-Using a photo as a guide, trace a silhouette onto black paper and cut it out.
+Old-fashioned silhouettes are popular again, so honor your family members by celebrating their profiles in Christmas ornaments.
+Using a photo as a guide, trace a silhouette onto black paper; cut out.
 Line the back of a small frame with decorative paper, then glue the silhouette on top.
 Hang with a pretty ribbon.

 Use a variety of colors to create a whole blizzard of snowflake ornaments.
 Place a colored cotton fabric square in an embroidery hoop.
 Using a pencil, trace the snowflake pattern onto the fabric.
 Backstitch the straight snowflake lines, making double-wrapped French knots at the ends.
 Remove from the hoop.
 Lay fabric on a same-size piece of batting; reinsert into the wooden hoop.

 Make the outside of your home as pretty as the inside with this adorable crafts-stick trick!